-Bangkok, certainly, is a city that deserves more than a couple of days of temple tours and market visits.
-The city is massive, and every corner of it has an attraction to drop by.
+Bangkok, certainly, is a city that deserves more than a couple of days of temple tours and market visits, for Bangkok city is massive and every corner has an attraction to drop by.
 It’s a place to wander, to meander in a romantically beguiling fashion, and just… be!

-I remember I initially stayed 3 nights in the city before heading for the mountains in the north of Thailand, leaving my thirst to see more of this beautiful city unquenched.
-Inevitably, I returned back, and ended up staying in Bangkok for almost another week.
+I remember I initially stayed 3 nights in the city before heading for the hills in the north of Thailand, leaving my thirst to see more of the beautiful Bangkok, unquenched.
+Inevitably, I returned back and ended up staying in Bangkok for almost another week.

-Its multicultural vibe, the combination of old and modern traditions, skyscrapers, street food, peppy tuk-tuk rides solidify Bangkok as a must-visit.
-And where 3 days are definitely NOT ENOUGH to get your head around Bangkok, you can at least use them better, and tick off some of the major sites and must-do activities, in and around the city.
+Its multicultural vibe, a combination of old and modern traditions, skyscrapers, street food, peppy tuk-tuk rides solidify Bangkok as a great place to travel.
+And where 3 days are definitely not enough to get your head around Bangkok, you can at least use them better, and tick off some of the major sites and must-do activities, in and around the city.
 Here’s my suggested itinerary to get the most out of your trip in 3 days:

 Start with The Grand Palace, Wat Pho and Wat Arun

-After that, go to Wat Pho, which is only a few blocks away from The Grand Palace.
-Where Bangkok has nearly 50 Temples (termed as a ‘Wat’), Wat Pho and Wat Arun are among a few popular ones, particularly among the time-restrained tourists, due to their close proximity to the town and a historic significance.
-Wat Pho is where you’ll find the gigantic reclining Buddha, beautifully covered in gold leaf.
-It’s a remarkable 46m long and 15m high.
-Also don’t forget to wander through the courtyard of Wat Pho and admire the many stupas beautifully decorated in ceramic pottery flowers.
+After that, visit Wat Pho, which is only a few blocks away from The Grand Palace.
+Where Bangkok has nearly 50 Temples (termed as ‘Wat’) Wat Pho and Wat Arun are among a few popular ones, particularly among the time-restrained tourists, due to their close proximity to the town and the historic significance.
+Wat Pho is where you’ll find the gigantic reclining Buddha beautifully covered in gold leaf.
+It’s a remarkable 46m long and 15m high statue.
+Also, don’t forget to wander through the courtyard of Wat Pho and admire the many stupas beautifully decorated in ceramic pottery flowers.

 Once done, jump on a cross-river ferry (from No.8 Tha Tien Pier) and head to Wat Arun.
 The best part about Wat Arun is the Khmer style tower, which lets you walk up the stairs and get stellar views of the city from atop the temple.

 Note: Tickets include 400 Baht for The Grand Palace, 100 Baht for Wat Pho, and 50 Baht for Wat Arun.
-Also make sure you’re dressed properly before being allowed entry to the temples.
+Also, make sure you’re dressed properly before being allowed an entry to the temples.
 Wear something that covers your legs and shoulders.

 Kill The Lazy Afternoon Cruising The River

 Bangkok’s Chao Phraya River offers an amazing route to explore the city.
-It moreover allows you to go to any length (and enjoy a 1+ hour ride) in under 20 Baht.
-The best route however, as I’d explored, is getting into an orange flagged ferry, from one of the central piers and go all the way to Nonthaburi (the last pier in the north), and come back.
-Do not, however, forget to explore Nonthaburi district, to get a feel of Bangkok’s one of the most non-touristic areas.
+It, moreover, allows you to go to any length and enjoy a 1+ hour ride in under 20 Baht.
+The best route, however, as I explored, is getting into an orange flagged ferry from one of the central piers and go all the way to Nonthaburi (the last pier in the north) and return.
+Do not, however, forget to explore Nonthaburi district to get a feel of Bangkok’s one of the most non-touristic areas.

 Walk through the Royal Field in the evening, and Conclude The Day at Khao San Road

 The Royal Field is an open green space right opposite the royal palace.
-As the sunlight goes dim, The Royal Field shimmers with quintessential decorative lights, bringing the entire area into a more colourful life.
+As the sun sets, The Royal Field shimmers with quintessential decorative lights, bringing the entire area into a more colourful life.
 Walking through the Royal Field sometime after 7 pm, as the city prepares itself for a temporary shutdown, is definitely a pleasant experience.

-Once you’re done, hit Khao San road – the backpacker capital of the world at.
-Here you’ll find endless bars, exotic street food, crazy night parties, laughing gas balloons (all around the place), and a lot many happy, drunk tourists.
+Once done, hit the highlighted Khao San road – the backpacker capital of the world.
+Here you’ll find endless bars, exotic street food, crazy night parties, laughing gas balloons, and a crowd of happy, drunk tourists.

 Kickstart the day by shopping and eating at Jatuchak Weekend Market

-One of the biggest advantages that tourist have over directionless backpackers, is that they end up at every place during a weekend, and this is exactly what you want if you’re in Bangkok, because then only you can visit Jatuchak Weekend Market – one of the world’s largest weekend markets.
-Spread over an area of 27 Acres altogether (around 20 football grounds, if I’m not wrong), it is the real mother of all markets.
-Here you will find everything and anything, from chocolates to first copy Rolex watches to used phones to authentic designer clothes to jewelry.
-Don’t forget to keep a check on the map, while you’re here, to get a hold of directions.
+One of the biggest advantages that tourists have over directionless backpackers is that they end up at every place during a weekend, and this is exactly what you want if you’re in Bangkok because it’s only during the weekend when you can visit Jatuchak Weekend Market – one of the world’s largest weekend markets.
+Spread over an area of 27 Acres altogether (around 20 football grounds, if I’m not wrong) Jatuchak Weekend Market is the mother of all markets.
+Here you will find everything and anything, from chocolates to first copy Rolex watches to used phones to authentic designer clothes to jewellery.
+Don’t forget to keep a check on the map, while you Jatuchak Weekend Market though, to avoid getting lost.

 Visit the Yodpiman flower market

-You can find quite a few flower markets around Bangkok but if you want to see the real flower market, Yodpiman (the largest flower market in Bangkok) is the place to be.
-Full of colors and lovely smell, Yodpiman flower market is a nice and vibrant market to visit.
+You can find quite a few flower markets around Bangkok but if you want to see the real flower market, Yodpiman (the largest flower market in Bangkok) is the place to visit.
+Full of colours, and lovely smell, Yodpiman flower market is a nice and vibrant place to explore.
 Here you can find all kind of flowers, vegetables and fruits.
 Though the market is open 24 hours, it is busiest before dawn, when boats and trucks arrive with flowers from all over Thailand.

 Right behind it is the popular Yodpiman River Walk, if you fancy a cooling breeze walk, with a beer in your hand.